mmxw/dietlogue/README.md

         <img src="/readme-images/log-history.png" width=300px height=300px>
 </span>

-- We decided to work on the backend doing pair programming and put just a list of frontend tasks to work separately on different parts.
+- We decided to work on the backend doing pair programming
+- We put together a list of frontend tasks to work separately on different parts
 ```
 TODO:
 X register form